MrFriendCS/MrFriendCS.github.io/n5/N5-SDD-Tip-Calculator/instructions.md

 ## Task

 Using the top level design below, write a program that will help the friends work out the combined cost of the meals, how much to tip, and the total cost.
-Also calculate how much each person will pay when they split the bill.
+Finally, calculate how much each person will pay when they split the bill.

 ### Top Level Design (Structure diagram)